 Amy Pietz, left, Saidah Arrika Ekulona, James Lecesne and Jane Kaczmarek star in

-n Mother Words" at the Geffen Playhouse.
+"In Mother Words" at the Geffen Playhouse.

 It's impossible to distill the concept of Motherhood with a Capital M down to one story -- or even two.
 With all of its highs and lows, complications and euphoric moments, questions and (mostly lack of) answers, Motherhood becomes like one of those frustrating pictures in which you have to practically cross your eyes to see a three-dimensional image.
-And even when you focus correctly and have the image perfectly in place, it is only fleeting -- and confusion returns almost instantly.
+And even when you focus correctly and have the image perfectly in place, it is only fleeting -- and confusion returns almost instantly."In Mother Words" at the Geffen Playhouse.

 Lucky for Los Angeles theatergoers, "In Mother Words," a performance reading at the Geffen Playhouse on stage until May 1, is a clear-sighted glimpse into the many facets of Motherhood.